What is Effective Delegation?

 - The specific time frame

 - What level of authority to make decisions has been delegated

 - That you each accept responsibility for doing your part to achieve the results

 - What they should stop doing in order to free up time

 Use a process for delegation and teach it to others.
-Click here for a Delegation Agreement you can download.
+Contact us to request a copy of our Delegation Agreement.
 It is a checklist for success.